midwayjs/pandora/docs/source/en/introduce.md

 The duties and responsibilities:

 * Provides a general Node.js application runtime model and related infrastructure
-  * Multi process model
+  * Multi-process model
-  * Providing infrastructure and specification for application frameworks ( such as the service feature )
+  * Infrastructure and specification for application frameworks (e.g. service feature)
-  * Provides a stable middleware SDK client and a consistent interface
+  * A stable middleware SDK client and a consistent interface
 * Provide a standard DevOps tool for Node.js
-  * Pandora.js operation and maintenance API in each layer
+  * Operation and maintenance API in each layer
-  * Monitoring capacity, such as the Metrics and Trace
+  * Monitoring capabilities, such as the Metrics and Trace

 Each part of The Pandora.js includes a specification and a standard implementation.
-In principle, each business domain can implement its own application layer framework based on this standard.
+Each business domain can implement its own application layer framework based on the standard.
 For examples:

-* Pandora.js provides a standard to Integrated middleware, And management dependencies.
+* Pandora.js provides a standard to integrate middlewares, and manage dependencies.
-* For Web domain, such as the midway framework (Alibaba internal)
+  * For web domain, such as the midway framework (Alibaba internal)
   * For micro service framework, it can also solve the infrastructure related problems such as middleware, logger, operation and maintenance specification based on Pandora.js.

 ## Design principles

-In the Node.js environment without threads, more and more applications choose to use Cluster mode to run multiple processes, which makes the performance to an ideal degree.
-However, the complex process models and IPC make many users fear it.
-In a lot of company users, we also often encounter framework selection difficulties.
+In the Node.js environment without threads, more and more applications choose to use Cluster mode to run multiple processes, which max the CPU performance.
+However, complicated process models and IPC could be difficult to manage.
+People may also encounter framework selection dilemma.
 I just want to get a burger, but give me a set meal.

-We hope the business logic pure and simple, and only care about the business part. so that the local development and online deployment will be quite easy to done.
+We hope the business logic pure and simple.
+Application development cares only about the business part, leaves deployment and operation job quite easy to done.

 ![img](https://img.alicdn.com/tfs/TB1wR5mib_I8KJjy1XaXXbsxpXa-826-434.png)

-Of course, if the Pandora.js can only start and stop the application, that is too Big deal.
-Application operation has been a difficult problem, in the `Ops first` today, we combine the Metrics standard and Open-tracing Standard.
-Through those, you can get custom monitoring invoke link tracing and so on so on. that is bound to open the intelligent monitoring of Node.js.
+We believe `ops first`, as applications generate business value at runtime.
+Thus we empower Node.js applications with runtime operation capabilities.
+We adopt the metrics standard and open-tracing standard, so you can customize it easily and integrate with your own infrastructure.

-## A part of features of the Pandora.js
+## Some features of Pandora.js

 - Providing different kinds of frameworks, and the ability to start and stop a single file.
 - Providing multi applications management and deployment capabilities